-(b) If the Department receives advance notice of a permit application for a source that may affect Class I area visibility, the Department will notify all affected Federal Land Managers within 30 days of receiving the advance notice;
+(d) During its review of source impacts on Class I area AQRVs, DEQ will consider comments and analyses from the Federal Land Managers that are received by DEQ within 30 days of the date that DEQ sent the notice required by subsection (c).

+(A) If DEQ agrees with the demonstration that significant impairment would result, it will not issue the permit.

+(B) If DEQ disagrees with the Federal Land Manager's demonstration that significant impairment would result, DEQ will include a discussion of the disagreement in the Notice of Public Hearing.

+(e) DEQ will provide at least 30 days notice to EPA and the appropriate Federal Land Manager of any scheduled public hearings and preliminary and final actions taken on the application.

+(6) Columbia River Gorge National Scenic Area (Gorge).

+(a) The owner or operator is encouraged to provide an analysis of the air quality impacts.

+(b) The owner or operator must submit all information necessary to perform any analysis or demonstration recommended by these rules.

+(c) DEQ will provide written notice of permit applications within 30 days of receiving such permit application to the Federal Land Manager if a proposed source could impact AQRVs within the Gorge:

+(A) The notice will include a copy of all information relevant to the permit application, including analysis of anticipated impacts on AQRVs in the Gorge.

+(B) DEQ will provide the Federal Land Manager a 30 day period from their receipt of the application to demonstrate the emissions from the proposed source would adversely impact AQRVs in the Gorge.
+This demonstration may include an analysis performed by the Federal Land Manager.

-(c) During its review of source impacts on Class I area air quality related values (including visibility) pursuant to this rule, the Department will consider any analysis performed by the Federal Land Manager that is received by the Department within 30 days of the notice required by subsection (a).
-If the Department disagrees with the Federal Land Manager's demonstration, the Department will include a discussion of the disagreement in the Notice of Public Hearing;
+(d) During its review of source impacts on AQRVs in the Gorge, DEQ will consider comments and analyses from the Federal Land Manager that are received by DEQ within 30 days of the date that DEQ sent the notice required by subsection (c).

+(e) DEQ will also provide at least 30 days notice to the appropriate Federal Land Manager of any scheduled public hearings and preliminary and final actions taken on the application;

-(7) Visibility monitoring:
+(7) Visibility monitoring.

-(a) If divisions 222 or 224 require visibility monitoring data, the owner or operator must use existing data to establish existing visibility conditions within Class I areas as summarized in the FLAG Report.
+(a) If division 224 requires visibility monitoring data, the owner or operator must use existing data to establish existing visibility conditions within Class I areas as summarized in the FLAG Report.

-(b) After construction has been completed the owner or operator must conduct such visibility monitoring as the Department requires as a permit condition to establish the effect of the pollutant on visibility conditions within the impacted Class I area.
+(b) After construction has been completed the owner or operator must conduct such visibility monitoring if required as a permit condition to establish the effect of the regulated pollutant on visibility conditions within the impacted Class I area.

-(8) Additional impact analysis: the owner or operator subject to OAR 340-224-0060(3) or OAR 340-224-0070(2) must provide an analysis of the impact to visibility that would occur as a result of the proposed source or modification and general commercial, residential, industrial, and other growth associated with the source or major modification.
+(8) Additional impact analysis.

+The owner or operator subject to OAR 340-224-0060(2) or OAR 340-224-0070(3) must provide an analysis of the impact to visibility that would occur as a result of the proposed source and general commercial, residential, industrial, and other growth associated with the source.

-(9) If the Federal Land Manager recommends and the Department agrees, the Department may require the owner or operator to analyze the potential impacts on other Air Quality Related Values and how to protect them.
-Procedures from the FLAG report should be used in this recommendation.
+(9) If the Federal Land Manager recommends and DEQ agrees, DEQ may require the owner or operator to analyze the potential impacts on other AQRVs and how to protect them.
+Procedures from the FLAG report should be used in this analysis.
 Emission offsets may also be used.
-If the Federal Land Manager finds that significant impairment would result from the proposed activities and Department agrees, the Department will not issue a permit for the proposed source.
+If the Federal Land Manager finds that significant impairment on other AQRVs would result from the proposed activities and DEQ agrees, DEQ will not issue a permit for the proposed source.

-NOTE:
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-020-0040.